meshcloud/unipipe-service-broker/examples/pipeline/github-actions/README.md

 A Github Actions pipeline makes sense, if the repository that stores the service instances and bindings lives on Github.

-This example inclues a catalog with an Azure vnet service and implements the full lifecycle for this Service.
+This example includes a catalog with an Azure VNet service and implements the full lifecycle for this Service.
 The pipeline uses UniPipe CLI for working with instance yaml files.

 ## How to set up the pipeline
 You need a Github repository that is r+w accessible for a UniPipe service broker instance.